-Chocolate and peanut butter come together perfectly in these easy, no bake special K bars!
+Chocolate and peanut butter come together perfectly in these easy, no bake Special K bars that take only 10 minutes to prep!
 Also called "scotcheroos" these are like a fancy, sophisticated version of a rice krispy treat!

 Growing up my mom made these special k bars every time we would go to the lake in the summer.
 I looked forward to eating these just as much as I looked forward to running down the Lake Michigan sand dunes and right into the water... they're THAT good!
 Pure nostalgia.